exercism/python/concepts/sequences/about.md

 ## Reverse a sequence

 Using slicing with steps allows reversing a sequence.
-That is because we can use a negative step to start at the end of the sequence and move backwards.
+That is because we can use a negative step to start at the end of the sequence and walk backwards.
 This is a very common operation.

 ```python